Coronavirus - COVID-19

-- Public toilets on Little Back Lane are now closed
+- Public toilets on Little Back Lane are open

 - Children's play equipment areas are open

 Shops and services OPEN:

 Debenham Vets remains open for essential procedures ONLY.
 There is a change in procedure - including waiting outside or in the carpark and phoning 01728 861289 to let staff know that you have arrived.
 If customers have no phone, then the entrance door can be knocked on and customers then standing back a clear 2m to allow staff to come to the door.